PowerBiDevCamp/SalesforceUserOwnsDataEmbedding/README.md

 where they are accessible through a URL that uses the HTTPS protocol.
 For example, let's say you create a new Azure App Service which has a base URL of <https://salesforceuserownsdataapp.azurewebsites.net>.
-Once you upload the application files to this location, the index.html file should then be accessible through the following URL.
+Once you upload the application files to this location, the **index.html** file should then be accessible through the following URL.

 <img src="ReadMe\media\image4.png" style="width:4.57075in;height:1.29759in" alt="Graphical user interface, text, application Description automatically generated" />

-## Creating the Azure AD application
+## Creating an Azure AD application for an SPA

 The setup process includes creating a new Azure AD application in the same tenant which contains the Power BI reports you'd like to embed.